thenexthub/Codira/stdlib/public/ArgumentParser/Documentation.docc/Extensions/ParsableCommand.md

 }
 ```

-> Note: The Swift compiler uses either the type marked with `@main` or a `main.code` file as the entry point for an executable program.
+> Note: The Codira compiler uses either the type marked with `@main` or a `main.code` file as the entry point for an executable program.
 You can use either one, but not both — rename your `main.code` file to the name of the command when you add `@main`.

 ## Topics